cynic-net/pactivate/README.md

 significantly less output, but this usually makes idenitifying problems significantly more difficult.

+The tests are run in a Docker container to ensure that `pactivate` does not accidentally use an existing installation of `pip` or `virtualenv`.
+The `Test` script runs `docker` with `sudo` and so will first prompt for your sudo password if sudo requires one and your sudo credentials are not already cached.
+(The `docker` command [grants full root privileges to any user that can run it][docker-is-root], so you should not use a "docker" group; not granting sudo privileges to members of that group simply disguises the fact that they have full root access anyway.)

 `pactivate`, being sourced, runs in a special environment:
 1. We cannot use `exit` because that will exit the calling script (or worse yet, close the window of the user that sourced the script at the command